Andreicr1/LME-TRADE-REQUEST-APP/README.md

 ## Running tests

-Install dependencies once and run the test suite with npm:
+Run `npm install` once to fetch the dependencies and then execute the suite with `npm test`:

 ```bash
 npm install